GDPR

 The Requirements for GDPR Certification

 To obtain GDPR certification, a business must meet specific requirements.
-The GDPR certification requirements may differ depending on the certifying authority and scheme utilized.
+The GDPR requirements may differ depending on the certifying authority and scheme utilized.
 However, standard features and requirements typically include:

 Data Subject Rights: Customers have several rights as data subjects.
 They can now inquire about the data collected and how it is used.
 Customers also have the right to edit or delete their data.